locaal-ai/obs-cleanstream/README.md

 </div>

+If this *free* plugin has been valuable to you consider adding a ⭐ to this GH repo, rating it [on OBS](https://obsproject.com/forum/resources/cleanstream-remove-uhs-ums-profanity-in-your-live-stream-or-recording-with-ai.1732/), subscribing to [my YouTube channel](https://www.youtube.com/@royshilk) where I post updates, and supporting my work on [GitHub](https://github.com/sponsors/royshil) or [Patreon](https://www.patreon.com/RoyShilkrot) 🙏

 Check out our other plugins:
 - [Background Removal](https://github.com/occ-ai/obs-backgroundremoval) remove background (virtual green screen) from video
 - [Detect](https://github.com/occ-ai/obs-detect) will detect and track >80 types of objects in any OBS source